MURALS

 Since then, mural painting has become one of the most meaningful parts of my creative practice.
 I love that murals often exist in public spaces and naturally invite connection- people regularly stopping to chat as I paint, sharing bits of their life and story.
 These spontaneous moments are beautiful reminders of our shared humanity and of the larger purpose that murals serve in our communities.

-Murals are a powerful tool to reflect a neighborhood’s values and identity, evoke a sense of pride in our communities, and encourage people to take ownership over their shared spaces.
-They are the catalyst that bring people together, brighten neighborhoods, and uplift moods while strengthening the connection between people and the places they gather.
+Murals are a powerful tool to reflect a neighborhood’s values and identity, evoke a sense of pride in our communities, and encourage people to take ownership of their shared spaces.
+They work as a catalyst for bringing people together, brightening neighborhoods, and uplifting moods while strengthening the connection between people and the places they gather.